iron-io/docs/worker/reference/cli/index.md

 Where `$WORKER` is replaced by the name of your worker file, minus the .worker.

 Sometimes, you want to limit the number of parallel workers for any given task, to prevent external resources like databases or APIs from crashing under the weight of your workers' requests.
 We have a [max_concurrency](http://blog.iron.io/2012/08/ironworkers-most-requested-feature-is.html) feature that lets you do just this.
-To use it, simply use the `--max-concurrency` option when uploading a worker:
+To use it, simply use the `--max-concurrency` option when uploading a worker, with the maximum number of workers that can be run in parallel:

 {% highlight bash %}
-iron_worker upload $WORKER --max-concurrency
+iron_worker upload $WORKER --max-concurrency 10
 {% endhighlight %}

 If you're worried about errors, your worker is idempotent (meaning that it can be run multiple times without affecting the result), and you'd like to automatically retry your worker if it errors out, you can use the `retries` and `retries-delay` options. `retries` allows you to specify the maximum number of times failed tasks will be re-run: